smousavi05/dl_seismology/docs/index.md

 ## DLS

-This page contains the database and interactive plots for ... paper.
+This page contains the database, interactive plots, and supplementary materials for ... paper.

 ### Database
 You can find our database of DL-seismology paperes [here](https://github.com/smousavi05/dl_seismology/blob/main/docs/paper_test.csv)

-This is an example of data struncture in our database:
+This is an example of data structure in our database:

 ```markdown
 	{